- Camping is available in Wagon Wheel and Trailside loops, with electric hookups only, on a first come, first serve basis, March 1- 10, 2021.

-- Park Facilities have been winterized and all water turned off except for the open restrooms.
+- Park facilities remain winterized and water is off until March 11 with exception for the open restrooms.
 Please come prepared.

 - Restrooms are available in the Day Use area and the east side of the green building located past the entrance of the park on the right.

-- The Oregon Trail History and Education Center is open for the winter, Tuesday through Saturday 10:30 a.m. to 4 p.m.
-Closed Sunday, Monday and holidays.
+- The Oregon Trail History and Education Center is open Tuesday through Saturday 10:30 a.m. to 4 p.m.
+Closed Sunday, Monday, and holidays.

 - A maximum of six people can be in the building at any time.